 Stool is 60 to 90% water.
 In Western society, stool amount is 100 to 200 g/day in healthy adults and 10 g/kg/day in infants, depending on the amount of unabsorbable dietary material (mainly carbohydrates).
 Diarrhea is defined as stool weight > 200 g/day.
 However, many people consider any increased stool fluidity to be diarrhea.
 Alternatively, many people who ingest fiber have bulkier but formed stools but do not consider themselves to have diarrhea.

 Frequent passage of small volumes of stool, as may occur in patients with tenesmus (rectal urgency), should be distinguished from diarrhea.
 Similarly, fecal incontinence Fecal Incontinence Fecal incontinence is involuntary defecation.
-(See also Evaluation of Anorectal Disorders.)
-Fecal incontinence can result from injuries or diseases of the spinal cord, congenital abnormalities... read more can be confused with diarrhea.
+Diagnosis is clinical.
+Treatment is a bowel management program and perineal exercises, but sometimes colostomy is needed.
+(See also Evaluation of... read more can be confused with diarrhea.
 However, diarrhea can cause a marked worsening of fecal incontinence.

 ( See also Overview of Malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
 Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more and see Overview of Inflammatory Bowel Disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more .
 Diarrhea in children Diarrhea in Children Diarrhea is frequent loose or watery bowel movements that deviate from a child’s normal pattern.
 Diarrhea may be accompanied by anorexia, vomiting, acute weight loss, abdominal pain, fever,... read more is discussed elsewhere.)